ckeditor/ckeditor5/docs/getting-started/index.md

 CKEditor&nbsp;5 is also compatible with popular CSS frameworks such as Bootstrap or Foundation.
 Such integrations, however, often require additional changes and adjustments that we have gathered {@link getting-started/integrations/css in this guide}.

 We plan to provide more integrations with time.
 We would like to [hear your ideas](https://github.com/ckeditor/ckeditor5/issues/1002) about what we should work on next.

+## Migrating from CKEditor&nbsp;4?

+If you are familiar with our previous, discontinued product and would like to switch, check the **{@link updating/migration-from-ckeditor-4 Migration section}**.
+You will find a useful upgrade guide there to help you switch with the least effort.

 ## Configuring CKEditor&nbsp;5